apache/tomcat/modules/openssl-panama-foreign/README.md

 required for large libraries.
 The Panama API from this branch is also different from the API present in Java 17.

+Clang is a dependency for jextract, and ideally Clang from LLVM 12 should be used.
+It may need explicit declaration to the configure script, using something like `--with-libclang=/usr/lib64/llvm12 --with-libclang-version=12`.

 ```
 bash configure
 make images